Bootstrap Percolation in Random Graphs of Unbounded Rank: Model and results

 \begin{assumption} We assume that the kernel $\kappa$ is continuous on the space $\cS\times \cS$, equipped with the product topology. \end{assumption}

-In light of Assumption~\ref{ass:kernel} note that by the Tychonoff theorem, it follows from compactness of $\cS$ that $\cS \times \cS$ is compact with respect to the product topology, and then in particular that $\kappa$ is bounded on $\cS \times \cS$.
+We provide specifications for $\kappa$ in Section \ref{case:study}.
+In light of Assumption~\ref{ass:kernel}, note that by the Tychonoff theorem, it follows from compactness of $\cS$ that $\cS \times \cS$ is compact with respect to the product topology, and then in particular that $\kappa$ is bounded on $\cS \times \cS$.
 We let in the following $M_{\kappa}$ be the bound of $\kappa$.
-Our main result will show that under Assumption \ref{ass:regularity} and \ref{ass:kernel} the final proportion of infected vertices $n^{-1}|D_n| $ can be determined by solving a fixed point equation in some function space. \begin{remark} It would be interesting to allow for discontinuous $\kappa$ or a state space $\cS$ that is not compact.
+Our main result will show that under Assumption~\ref{ass:regularity} and \ref{ass:kernel} the final proportion of infected vertices $n^{-1}|\mathbb{D}_n| $ converges in probability to a quantity that can explicitly be determined by solving a fixed point equation in a function space. \begin{remark} It would be interesting to allow for discontinuous $\kappa$ or a state space $\cS$ that is not compact.
 This more general model setup has the advantage that $\kappa$ is not necessarily bounded and that one may generate random graphs in which vertices of some type have very large degrees.
-However, without Assumption~\ref{ass:kernel} it appears that even the existence of a first fixed point of the related operators can not be guaranteed, except for some special cases.
-From a practical perspective, a bounded $\kappa$ is not very restrictive as one may always choose a sufficiently large cutoff.
-Moreover, to determine the end of the contagion process, it will be necessary to explicitly solve the fixed point equation, which will be challenging numerically if $\kappa$ is unbounded.
-For the question of resilience that we address in Section~\ref{sec:res}, considering unbounded $\kappa$ is however particularly interesting.
-We leave the analysis in this more general model for future research.
-Since allowing for bounded but possibly discontinuous $\kappa$ does not significantly enrich the theoretical treatment of the percolation process that we consider, we restrict to a setup that keeps the presentation simpler. \end{remark} We now introduce the operators which will be important for the analysis of the bootstrap percolation process.
+However, without Assumption~\ref{ass:kernel} it appears that even the existence of a least fixed point of the related operators cannot be guaranteed, except for some special cases.
+From a practical perspective, when fitting the model to data, a bounded $\kappa$ may not be that restrictive, as one may choose a sufficiently large cutoff based on the largest observed degree.
+However, some effects of the process might only show when the tails of the distribution are fully included.
+In Section~\ref{case:study} we provide a numerical case study with two different unbounded kernels which suggests that the results extend to many unbounded kernels.
+Analyzing the precise growth conditions on $\kappa$ under which results hold for unbounded kernels seems very interesting and likely involves more advanced functional analytic techniques.
+We leave this for future research.
+Since allowing for bounded but possibly discontinuous $\kappa$ does not significantly enrich the theoretical treatment of the percolation process that we consider, we restrict to a setup that keeps the presentation simpler. \end{remark} We now introduce the operators that will be important for the analysis of the bootstrap percolation process.